Pregnancy and the secrets of the fourth trimester

-You’ve reached the end of pregnancy and your newborn baby is here; you’ve entered the fourth trimester.
+You’ve reached the end of pregnancy, you’ve given birth and your newborn baby is here; you’ve entered the fourth trimester.

 So what IS the fourth trimester, and what are the nitty gritty details and secrets about new motherhood and the fourth trimester that no-one ever tells you or prepares you for?

-But the fourth trimester is the first three months of the baby’s life, considered by many as the last phase, the transition phase for your baby between the womb and being born.
-It’s also a phase for the mother, to transition from pregnancy through to new motherhood.
+But the fourth trimester is the first three months of the baby’s life, considered by many as the last phase of pregnancy.
+It is the transition phase for your baby between the womb and being born.
+It’s also a phase for you, the mother, to transition from pregnancy through to new motherhood.

-Here are the secrets of the fourth trimester:
+Here are nine secrets of the fourth trimester:

 It’s a time of post-pregnancy bodily weirdness: There are many unexpected changes that happen to your body after birth, from bleeding to nightsweats to giant, milk-engored pregnancy boobs (read my post on it here).
 It can be unexpected, but it’s probably normal.